This section provides information on how to use Lando for local development with WordPress sites on Pantheon.

 The recipe also installs Terminus (if you don’t already have it installed), Pantheon’s powerful web server management CLI.

-Pantheon hosted site ready to go.
-You can either use an existing Pantheon site or spin up a new one
+A Pantheon hosted site ready to go.
+You can either use an existing Pantheon site or spin up a new one.

-From the directory of the WordPress site created in the section above, stop the Lando instance (if still running):
+Open the directory of the WordPress site created in the section above, and stop the Lando instance (if it is running):

-In your project directory, create a new directory for your WordPress + Pantheon integrated environment, and
+Open your project directory, create a new directory for your WordPress and Pantheon integrated environment, and

 Initiate a new Lando site, specifying Pantheon as the source: